AionUi: One Free Desktop for Claude Code, OpenClaw & Hermes Agent

 01

-Explain the video's core claim as: Evaluate agent desktops as coordination layers: what they expose, what they hide, and how recoverable the work is.
+State the transcript-backed claim in your own words: Evaluate agent desktops as coordination layers: what they expose, what they hide, and how recoverable the work is.

 02